-Kirk R. Smith is a Professor of Global Environmental Health and has dedicated his research to environmental and health issues in developing countries, particularly those related to health-damaging and climate-changing air pollution.
+Kirk R. Smith was a Professor of Global Environmental Health and dedicated his research to environmental and health issues in developing countries, particularly those related to health-damaging and climate-changing air pollution.

-Kirk R. Smith is Professor of Global Environmental Health and Director of the Collaborative Clean Air Policy Centre, New Delhi.
+Kirk R. Smith was a Professor of Global Environmental Health and Director of the Collaborative Clean Air Policy Centre, New Delhi.
 Previously, he was founder and head of the Energy Program of the East-West Center in Honolulu.
-He serves on a number of national and international scientific advisory committees including the Global Energy Assessment, National Research Council’s Board on Atmospheric Science and Climate, the Executive Committee for WHO Air Quality Guidelines, the Lancet Commission on Pollution and Health, and the International Comparative Risk Assessment of the Global Burden of Disease Project.
-He has conducted field research on air pollution, both ambient and in households, in more than 20 countries of Asia and Latin America.
-He has published about 400 articles in peer-reviewed journals and books on air pollution, climate change, energy, and development (recent are publications available here and through Pubmed.)
+He served on a number of national and international scientific advisory committees including the Global Energy Assessment, National Research Council’s Board on Atmospheric Science and Climate, the Executive Committee for WHO Air Quality Guidelines, the Lancet Commission on Pollution and Health, and the International Comparative Risk Assessment of the Global Burden of Disease Project.
+He conducted field research on air pollution, both ambient and in households, in more than 20 countries of Asia and Latin America.
+He published about 400 articles in peer-reviewed journals and books on air pollution, climate change, energy, and development.

-Prof. Smith’s research focuses on environmental and health issues in developing countries, particularly those related to health-damaging and climate-changing air pollution from household energy use, and includes field measurement and health-effects studies in India, China, Nepal, Mongolia, Mexico, and Guatemala as well as development and application of tools for international policy assessments.
-He also develops and deploys small, smart, and cheap microchip-based monitors for use in these settings.
+Prof. Smith’s research focused on environmental and health issues in developing countries, particularly those related to health-damaging and climate-changing air pollution from household energy use, and includes field measurement and health-effects studies in India, China, Nepal, Mongolia, Mexico, and Guatemala as well as development and application of tools for international policy assessments.
+He also developed and deployed small, smart, and cheap microchip-based monitors for use in these settings.

 - PhD – Biomed. and Environmental Health, UC Berkeley, 1977